How to calm down before an interview

 Not to mention, engaging in a few meditation techniques, which we’ll discuss next, can really help, too.

 When you’re in an interview, it’s important to be calm and confident so that you can think clearly and perform your very best.
-And while many types of meditation can help you calm your interview nerves, these specific techniques are particularly empowering before an interview:
+And while many types of coping skills, like meditation can help you calm your interview nerves, these specific techniques are particularly empowering before an interview:

 Beyond meditation, certain actions can further prepare you for interview success: